 Another nearby all-season oasis is Ferncliff Forest, a beautiful 200-acre preserve with well-maintained trails and an easy, family-friendly .7-mile hike to a fire tower; climb up for incredible views of the Hudson Valley landscape and the Hudson River.
 The park allows dogs (on-leash) as well.

 It's a quick 10-minute drive to one of New York State's premier family-friendly attractions, the Old Rhinebeck Aerodrome Museum in Red Hook.
 Here, you can see vintage aircraft including World War 1 airplanes, as well as antique cars (open May 1 through October 31, from 10 am-5 pm).
-From mid-June through mid-October, the Aerodrome thrills audiences young and old with its 2 pm air shows.
+From mid-June through mid-October, the Aerodrome thrills audiences young and old with its 2 pm air shows on weekends.
 Want to see the Hudson Valley from the cockpit of a vintage plane?
 You'll strap on a helmet and goggles as you fly up into the sky in a 1929 biplane ($150 per person, up to four passengers per flight) for a 15-minute tour.

 1 pm: Grab Grub at Gigi Hudson Valley